unsystemizer/counterparty-config-example/README.md

 #### Server

 `backend-connect` tells Counterparty server where Bitcoin Core is.
-If on another host, change the IP.
+If it's installed on a different host from the client, change rpc-host to LAN IP of the counterparty-server.

 Default location: `/home/USER/.config/counterparty/server.conf`